drmjt/config/arch-install.md

 ## User configuration

 Set the root password, then create a new user.
-The zsh shell with grml configuration is what is used in the arch install disk at the time of writing.
+The zsh shell with grml configuration is what is used in the arch install disk at the time of writing (packages: zsh grml-zsh-config)

 ```
 passwd
-pacman -S zsh grml-zsh-config vi
+pacman -S bash vi
-usermod -s /bin/zsh root
+usermod -s /bin/bash root
-useradd -m -G wheel -s /bin/zsh mathew
+useradd -m -G wheel -s /bin/bash mathew
 passwd mathew
 ```